-- Yes, a U.S. taxable investor may make a mark-to-market election for their units rather than a QEF election. - If the mark-to-market election is made, the U.S. taxable investor generally would include as ordinary income (maximum tax rate of 37% in 2022) in each taxable year the excess, if any, of the fair market value of the units at the end of the taxable year over such U.S. taxable investor's adjusted tax basis in the units. - The U.S. taxable investor would also be permitted an ordinary loss in respect of the excess, if any, of the U.S. taxable investor's adjusted tax basis in the units over their fair market value at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election. - A U.S. taxable investor's tax basis in their units would be adjusted to reflect any such income or loss amount.
+- Yes, a U.S. taxable investor may make a mark-to-market election for their units rather than a QEF election. - If the mark-to-market election is made, the U.S. taxable investor generally would include as ordinary income (maximum tax rate of 37% in 2023, in addition to a 3.8% tax on certain net investment income) in each taxable year the excess, if any, of the fair market value of the units at the end of the taxable year over such U.S. taxable investor's adjusted tax basis in the units. - The U.S. taxable investor would also be permitted an ordinary loss in respect of the excess, if any, of the U.S. taxable investor's adjusted tax basis in the units over their fair market value at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election. - A U.S. taxable investor's tax basis in their units would be adjusted to reflect any such income or loss amount.
 Any distributions by the Trusts would be subject to tax at ordinary income tax rates.